Lorenzo Lyons: Missionary in Hawaii

+He served as pastor of Imiola Church in Waimea and the surrounding areas for 53 years.
 His Waimea parish eventually included the districts of Kohala and Hāmākua, making it the largest mission station in Hawaiʻi.

 During his tenure, Lyons was responsible for the erection of fourteen churches, such as Imiola Church where he is buried.
 He was district postmaster from 1858 until his death.

 Songwriter

 He was fluent in the Hawaiian language and composed many poems and hymns; his best known and beloved work is the hymn "Hawaiʻi Aloha" sung to the tune of "I Left it All With Jesus."

 Family

 Rev. Lyons died on October 6, 1886, and is buried at Imiola Church Cemetery in Waimea, Hawaii County, Hawaii.

 His first wife died in 1837, and he married Lucia G. Smith of Truxton, New York on July 14, 1838.

 Son Curtis Jere Lyons was born June 27, 1833, attended Punahou School and graduated from Williams College in 1858.
 After attending Union Theological Seminary for two years, he returned to Hawaii and became a reporter.
 In 1868 and 1870 he was elected to the legislature of the Hawaiian Kingdom, and married Julia E. Vernon on April 23, 1873.
 He died on September 24, 1914.

-Son Albert B. Lyons (1841-1926) was the founding secretary of the scientific section of the American Pharmaceutical Association.
+Son Albert Brown Lyons (1841-1926) was the founding secretary of the scientific section of the American Pharmaceutical Association.